 Our experimental condensing heat-transfer coefficients for hydrogen and the previously reported data by Drayer et al. are compared with the Nusselt eq. as shown in the figure below.
 Relationships between the condensation number Nu* and the film Reynolds number Re* for hydrogen as obtained from the present experiment are shown in the figure below.
 Also, the previously obtained experimental data for hydrogen and helium, and calculation results (solid line) derived from the Nusselt eq. are shown for comparison [6-8].

 We have firstly verified that the condensing heat-transfer coefficient for hydrogen are in good agreement with the Nusselt eq. within about ±20%.

 The present study obtained in the experiments suggests that the condensing heat-transfer coefficients for deuterium and helium might also be obtained using the Nusselt eq. when their condensate liquid films are in laminar flow.
-This result is important in thermal and cryogenic engineerings such as the re-liquefaction of evaporated gas in the liquid hydrogen tank for SMES etc. and in the liquid helium tank for MRI equipments.
+This result is important in thermal and cryogenic engineerings such as the re-liquefaction of evaporated gas in the liquid hydrogen tank for the high-temperature SMES etc. and in the liquid helium tank for MRI equipments.